rms1000watt/hello-world-react/README.md

 ## Todo

-- [ ] Fix package import versions
 - [ ] Clean up package imports
-- [ ] Add hashing back (See notes)

 ## Notes

-Class names should be unique.
-I know `css-loader` and other things can add hashing to the class names for HMR, etc. However, my `npm run build` removes that abstraction.
-So, unique class names are required.
-(Should probably add it back.)
-Might start with [TJ's boilerplate](https://github.com/tj/frontend-boilerplate) though.

 For dev, you have to edit `server.js` and `main.js` when adding routes.

 I use Nginx to serve the static files.
 See notes below for React-Router.

-Javascript can feel like a [black triangle](http://rampantgames.com/blog/?p=7745) sometimes.

 ## Nginx